jsummers/deark/readme.md

 Thanks to Rich Geldreich for the miniz library.

-Thanks to Rahul Dhesi and Martin Schoenert for much of the code used by the ZOO format decoder.
+Thanks Martin Schoenert for some of the code used by the ZOO format decoder.

 Thanks to James Ashton for much of the code used by the X-Face format decoder.